d2207197/confect/README.rst

 ======

 - A function for loading dictionary into ``conflect.c``.
-- A function that loads command line arguments or environment variables and overrides configuration properties.
+- A function that loads command line arguments and overrides configuration properties.
-- Copy-on-write mechenism in ``conf.local_env()`` for better performance and memory usage.
+- Copy-on-write mechenism in ``conf.mutate_locally()`` for better performance and memory usage.
 - API reference page